 The adaptive query optimization capability changes plans based on statistics collected during statement execution.
 All adaptive mechanisms can execute a final plan for a statement that differs from the default plan.
 Adaptive optimization uses either dynamic plans, which choose among subplans during statement execution, or reoptimization, which changes a plan on executions after the current execution.

-- "Application and SQL Tuning" - Oracle Database SQL Tuning Guide to learn about the optimizer components and adaptive optimization
+- Oracle Database Get Started with Performance Tuning for an introduction to SQL tuning - Oracle Database SQL Tuning Guide to learn about the optimizer components and adaptive optimization

 Access Paths